Questions to ask, Myths, and Tips

 Why is a heat loss/heat gain calculation so important?

-Yes, since most heating appliances are oversized they will produce more heat than needed so the appliance will shorten the cycle.
+Yes, because most heating appliances are oversized, they produce more heat than needed, which shortens the cycle.
 This short cycling will create higher operating costs.

 No, most existing heating appliances are way oversized.
-If you size by using the current appliance size and add more to slight oversize to meet the most efficient operation you will cause short cycling.
+If you size based on the current appliance size and add more to slightly oversize to achieve the most efficient operation, you will cause short cycling.

 Will an AWHP reduce my heating costs?

-This is a hard question to answer directly for multiple reasons due to moving targets.
+This is a challenging question to answer directly for multiple reasons, given the moving targets.
 We would have to consider a few factors.
-We are not considering any electric or gas back-up below.
+We are not considering any electric or gas backup below.

 1. Average outdoor monthly temperatures from year to year by winter months